homalg-project/homalg-project.github.io/_docs/CAP_project-based/index.md

       + The left adjoint adds formal inverses to the monoid (Grothendieck construction in the commutative case).
       + The right adjoint maps a monoid to its group of units.

-## Category constructors
+## Category constructors and building towers of categories

 The [CAP-based packages](#packages-based-on-cap_project) provide various [***category constructors***](constructors) which take a combinatorial or algebraic data structure, or even a category or several categories (of a certain doctrine) as input and provide another category (of a possibly different doctrine) as output.
+The true strength of [CAP][CAP] is that it allows concatenating these category constructor to build arbitrary high towers.

 ## Functors and natural transformations

 The [CAP-based packages](#packages-based-on-cap_project) provide various functors between these categories as well as natural transformations between (parallel) functors.

-## Towers of categories

-The true strength of [CAP][CAP] is that it allows concatenating these category constructor to build arbitrary high towers.

 ## CompilerForCAP